More Simple Tricks to Make Your Stuff Last Longer

 Lipstick

-When you get to the bottom of a tube, use a lip brush or a cotton swab to get at the remaining lipstick.
+When you reach the bottom of a tube, use a lip brush or a cotton swab to get at the remaining lipstick.
 You won’t believe how much product remains even when you think you’ve reached the end.

 Spray dispensers